 In 1980, I wanted to recommend a good book on God.
 I could not find one that I thought spoke to the issues of the day.
 As I say, "You can't beat something with nothing."
 So, I decided to write one.
 I sat down in early July and started writing.
 I had no outline.
 I had an IBM Selectric III typewriter.
-Over the next 12 days, I wrote a book, [Only registered and activated users can see links. ].
+Over the next 12 days, I wrote a book, Unconditional Surrender.
 In 1988, I added one chapter.
 In 2010, I added another.
 It's still in print.

 My position is clear: if you think you're 100% dependent on your own wisdom and efforts, you are asking for trouble.
 You have a heavy load.
 I know that atheists can sober up, but Alcoholics Anonymous begins with an open statement of dependence on God.
 I think that's a good place to begin.

 This world is governed by ethical cause and effect.
 When people vote for a living, they create an economy that is dependent on more theft.
 Theft-based economies are Ponzi schemes.
 It's not just Social Security that is a Ponzi scheme.
 So is Medicare.
 So is the FDIC.
 All governments over-promise.
 They ask us to become dependent on government promises.
 The governments issue more promises than taxes and borrowing can fund.
 Then they inflate.